MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ## Bill of Materials (BOM)

+**Please check out the downloadable BOM above for a complete list of parts you need.
+It will be much easier to keep track this way.**

 There are a handful of categories for the parts you need for this build.
 Please review all of them!
 The total BOM cost will come out to anywhere between $120 and $200 (NOT including the cost of a donor Game Boy Color console!) depending on the options you choose and potential deals you can get on certain parts.

 ### I. Circuit Boards